Share

 How to use Medium: Best Practices

-Best practices for brands on Medium have unique principles to follow.
-However, there are SEO on-page optimization and quality content principles which can, and should be used for improved impact.
+Best practices for brands on Medium have unique principles.
+However, some SEO on-page optimization and quality content principles can and should be followed for improved impact.

-Medium's intent and primary audience interests are different from traditional blogs or what is to be expected from a brand's website content.
-There are some distinctions brands should avoid when publishing on Medium to respect these conventions.
+Medium's intent and primary audience interests are different from those of traditional blogs or what is expected from a brand's website content.
+To respect these conventions, brands should avoid some distinctions when publishing on Medium.
 We'll consider these subtleties in this guide.

 Medium Best Practice #1: Avoid traditional content marketing